shentomboc/Internet-Cafe-Reservation/README.md

-# lms
+# About my Library Management System
-Library Management System
+It uses .NET Programming Language and uses MySQL as database